raphslalom/ds-vm/slalomdsvm/readme.md

 ### Start Hadoop

+_Do this step every time you create a new vm from the box (ex: if you have detroyed a previous instance of the VM and you need to create a new "fresh VM")._

  1. Open you web browser at [http://slalomdsvm:8080/](http://slalomdsvm:8080/)
  2. Login with: `admin`:`admin`
  3. Click on the `...` near `Services`, then `Start all`.
 (If `Start all` is grey out, wait 1 minute, then reload the page and retry.
 This can happen if the VM was just started while Ambari services are still initializing.
 If the issue persists, ssh into the VM and restart Ambari services, see below for details).